Vasudevayo/Checking_SSH/README.md

     1. To generate the ssh key: use ssh keygen ssh-keygen -t ed25519 -f ~/.ssh/xxx

-  Explaination:  -t for type, -f for file to store the ssh key in location with the name xxx, SSH public key called xxx.pub
+  Explaination:  -t for type, -f for file to store the ssh key in location (home directory) with the name xxx, SSH public key called xxx.pub

+  Passphrase: One can add Passphrase as the second layer of security after key pair matching.
+Its a string.

     2. Now copy the public key to the remote server using : ssh-copy-id
   $ ssh-copy-id -i ~/.ssh/xxx.pub user@ipaddress
+  or
+  $ ssh-copy-id user@ipaddress

   Explaination: Copying the ssh public id to the remote ipaddress. -i is to point at the right key here the public key.

     3. Now lets set the remote connection to the remote server using the private key: